py4object/SVlcJ-Server/README.md

 License
 -------

-The vlcj-player project is provided under the GPL, version 3 or later.
+The svlcj-server project is provided under the GPL, version 3 or later.